 Colleen joined the Charles Simeon Trust in 2007 and serves as the Director of Women’s Workshops, where she is responsible for all activities related to the Workshops for women Bible teachers.
 Prior to working with the Trust, she was in the corporate world for several years in sales and marketing.
 Colleen earned a bachelor’s degree in Business Administration from the College of Business, the University of Illinois at Urbana-Champaign, and a Master of Divinity from Trinity Evangelical Divinity School.
 She also serves on the board of Matthias Media Ministries.
 Colleen and her husband, Kevin, live in the Philadelphia area, where he teaches New Testament at Cairn University.
 Colleen enjoys teaching women and training women to read the Bible in her local church context.

 Kristie joined the Charles Simeon Trust in 2017 and serves as the Associate Director of Women’s Workshops.
-In this role, she helps the Director of Women’s Workshop with all of our ministry related to women.
-Kristie is a pastor’s wife and mom as well as a Bible teacher and writer.
+Kristie is a pastor’s wife, mom, speaker, and Bible teacher.
 She has bachelor’s degrees from NC State University in History and African American Studies.
-She joyfully supports her husband of 25 years, Thabiti, as he pastors Anacostia River Church in Washington D.C.
-She has written contributions to the ESV Women’s Devotional Bible, Word-Filled Women’s Ministry: Loving and Serving the Church, Women on Life, and Hospitality Matters.
-You can follow her on Twitter at @kanyabwile.
+She joyfully supports her husband, Thabiti, as he pastors Anacostia River Church in Washington D.C.
+She edited the volume His Testimonies, My Heritage: Women of Color on the Word of God and she has written or spoken at conferences for the Front Porch, the Ethics and Religious Liberties Commission (ERLC), The Gospel Coalition, Desiring God, Revive Our Hearts, and Christianity Today.
+You can follow her on Instagram at @kristieanyabwile or Twitter at @kanyabwile.

 Sara started volunteering her administrative skills to the Charles Simeon Trust in 2012.
 She came to the Trust from the world of public education, having worked as a junior high and elementary English, history, and physical education teacher for 38 years.
 She earned both a bachelor’s degree and a master’s degree in education from Illinois State University.
 She is also one of the most successful girls basketball and volleyball coaches in Illinois history and has served as president of the National High School Athletic Coaches Association (NHSACA).
 She is an avid reader and enjoys studying the Bible one-to-one with other women.
 She and her husband, Dr. David E. Kinney, are members of Grace Presbyterian Church (PCA) in Peoria, Illinois.
 They have two sons: Robert and Joshua.
 At the Trust, Sara is primarily responsible for receiving workshop registrations and data collection and analysis for the Workshops.
 She also helps with some event coordinating.